CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/ml_2/index.md

 The first challenge is to use Tableau to answer some basic questions.
 For each question, take a screenshot of the entire Tableau interface and submit.

-### 1. What is the distribution of the Pitch (Degrees) values?
+### a.
+What is the distribution of the Pitch (Degrees) values?

 ![pitch](pitch.png)

-### 2. What do the sensor reading patterns differen across individual students in terms of Pitch (Degrees)?
+### b.
+What do the sensor reading patterns differen across individual students in terms of Pitch (Degrees)?
 ![pitch_students](pitch_students.png)

-### 3. Is there a significant difference between the two touch types (TOUCH LABEL) in terms of the average Pitch (Degrees)?
+### c.
+Is there a significant difference between the two touch types (TOUCH LABEL) in terms of the average Pitch (Degrees)?

 ![avg_pitch](avg_pitch.png)

-### 4. How many unique touch events did students have?
+### d.
+How many unique touch events did students have?

 ![student_touch](student_touch.png)